About the economy 2030 Inquiry

 - Adam Tooze, Kathryn and Shelby Cullom Davis Professor of History, Columbia University

-The Inquiry is also overseen by a separate advisory group, who meet to discuss the workstream and outputs of the project.
-Its membership is:
+The Inquiry was also overseen by a separate advisory group, who oversaw the workstream and outputs of the project.
+Its membership was:

 - Alex Beer, Nuffield Foundation